meberhardt2/just-a-throbber/README.md

 # Just A Throbber

 Want a way to show the user that important stuff is being done and they should wait?
-Looking for something small, lightweight?
+Looking for something simple and lightweight?
 This is it.

 * zero dependencies
+* just css and html
 * overlay automatically added to dim the background and prevent clicking on other things
 * easy to get started with and use
 * drop it at the root of your app and you're able to show and hide it from any place without updating state